elkyc/ElkycDocumentSDK/README.md

 - torchButtonOnImage: UIImage? - Change the Torch icon for ON state
 - torchButtonOffImage: UIImage? - Change the Torch icon for OFF state
 - activityIndicatorColor: UIColor? - Set the color for the loading indicator(s).
+- showCaptureButton: Bool - Show/hide the Photo Capture button.
+Tapping the Capture button enables taking a picture and processing it as a single frame.
+- showCaptureButtonDelayFromStart: TimeInterval - Set a time interval between the scanning process start and the Capture button appearance.
+By default, it is 10 seconds.

 **Output:**